MO-RISE/crowsnest-legacy/README.md

 # crowsnest

-A reaserch platform for the digitalization of maritime operations
+A reaserch platform for the digitalization of maritime operations.

 ## Overview